Basilic

 # Generate TypeScript clients

-pnpm --filter @basilic/core gen
+pnpm --filter @repo/core generate

-# Generate Go client from OpenAPI spec
+# For other languages, generate from OpenAPI spec

 curl https://api.your-domain.com/reference/openapi.json > openapi.json